propavingk/SlotDrift/CONTRIBUTING.md

   fails, and new analysis rules need an in-memory record set that exercises them.
-- Re-run the CLI after a change and paste the real output into the pull
+- Re-run the CLI after a change and paste the real output into the pull request description if the report shape changed.
+- Keep the report deterministic.
+If an output byte depends on wall-clock time, hash ordering that is not sorted, or randomness, it is a bug.
+- Line-oriented output.
+New sections start with a label line and use two spaces of indentation, matching the existing report.